 Congenital CMV occurs when an infected mother passes CMV to the fetus through the placenta.
 The mother may not have symptoms, so she may be unaware that she has CMV.

-Most children infected with CMV at birth do not have symptoms.
+Most children with congenital CMV do not have symptoms.
 Those who do have symptoms may have:

 There is no specific treatment for congenital CMV.
 Treatments focus on specific problems, such as physical therapy and appropriate education for children with delayed physical movements.